-Confidential, North Lima, Ohio
+Confidential, Austintown, Ohio

 Youngstown police will conduct checkpoints throughout the city on Wednesday, Oct.
 26 and 28 specifically checking for motorists who are driving with a suspended license.
 The checkpoint locations and times will vary.